“There are too many projects happening at the same time and none of them are managed in any sensible way. It’s pure greed–everyone

 (summer 2017) on our street, twice a day- a steady stream of people travel to and from the Albuquerque Rescue Mission for food and additional resources.
 In my mind, it is a welcome reminder of the deep disparities in our communities.
 Occasionally, it’s a little more than just passing by, I get to know their name.
 It was the beginning of June, a young woman we will call “D” started using our bathroom about twice a day.
 A few, short days later another artist was beyond alarmed by D’s presence.
 In less than 90 seconds, a self-professed progressive activists engaged in #metoo, #blacklivesmatter had labeled the woman a thief.
 Being a once homeless female,I was more invested in providing use of the restroom and possibly, a tiny bit of dignity.
 That summer we hosted our first social practice visiting artist.
 Christine Wong Yap’s project, Belonging offered a poignant interrogation of the deeply entangled issues that comprise where we all might belong.
 “The goal of Belonging is to reveal the pivotal experiences that shape one’s sense of belonging and connectedness to a place and country, and how it ultimately defines our authentic selves; and to say, We All Belong Here.http://christinewongyap.com/work/2017/belonging/index.html I wonder how it is that we can compartmentalize the category of “other”?

 (spring 2017)“The class is free for everyone living and working in THIS neighborhood!,” from a new Santa Fe non-profit(who is buying tons of distressed properties in Barelas and south Broadway neighborhoods).
 My first thought, I’m afraid of the the facility who’s teaching course…this is their logo- Do people working and living in Barelas feel unsafe?
 Do the non-profit’s employees, new to the neighborhood feel unsafe?
 The flyer says it’s supported by Project Reinvest: Neighborhoods…grant funding to “stabilize and revitalize distressed communities”.
 The grant appears to be related to real estate foreclosure.
 A little more research warrants my intuitive fear of the self defense facility, “militant, martial and combat ways”, along with experience in corrections and a shout out to our friends at the NRA.
-I had done a bit of contracting work with the non profit, they were all very nice folks.
+I had done a bit of contracting work with the non profit, they were all very nice folks and feel like they are good intentioned.
 I reached out to the CEO to have coffee and talk about gentrification.
 An initial yes was dropped a few weeks later.
 Some of the questions I wanted to address were: How can we facilitate/engage the larger, more difficult questions(class/race/displacement)?
 Why are people’s homes being foreclosed?
 Who exactly are we trying to make safe?